Kamalesh2021/VSD/README.md

 1. Routing and DRC (Design Rule Check)
 2. PNR Interactive Flow Tutorial

+Maze routing (Lee's algorithm) uses grid to connect source and target in a efficient way.
+Various DRC specifications, IEEE 1481-1999 SPEF fomat, placement and pre layout STA, routing and post-route STA were also analysed in this day of workshop.

 Lab Activities on Day-5:

 Routing is done in Qflow manager and then we compare pre-layout and post-layout frequencies and it is found that there is a drop of frequency for post-layout due to parasitics.